BASETTYVARSHINI/Ollama-RAG-Chatbot/README.md

 Make sure Ollama is running:
 ollama list

-If no models are installed, download a model:llama 3.1 which i prefered ollama pull llama3.1
+If no models are installed, download a model - llama 3.1 which i prefered : ollama pull llama3.1